lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 When using resumption PSKs:

   * The same ID_CRED_PSK is reused each time EDHOC is executed with a specific resumption PSK.
   * To prevent long-term tracking, implementations SHOULD periodically initiate a full EDHOC exchange to generate a new resumption PSK and corresponding ID_CRED_PSK.
-Alternatively, as stated in {{Appendix H of RFC9528}}, EDHOC_KeyUpdate can be used to derive a new PRK_out, and consequently a new CRED_PSK and ID_CRED_PSK for session resumption.
+Alternatively, as stated in {{Appendix H of RFC9528}}, EDHOC_KeyUpdate can be used to derive a new PRK_out, and consequently a new PSK and ID_CRED_PSK for session resumption.

 ## Security Considerations for Resumption